 Basic roles include three roles that existed prior to the introduction of IAM: Owner, Editor, and Viewer.

 Predefined roles are created and maintained by Google.
-Their permissions are automatically updated as necessary, such as when new features or services are added to Google Cloud.
+Google automatically updates their permissions as necessary, such as when Google Cloud adds new features or services.

 Custom roles are user-defined, and allow you to bundle one or more supported permissions to meet your specific needs.
 Custom roles are not maintained by Google; when new permissions, features, or services are added to Google Cloud, your custom roles will not be updated automatically.